chrissoncrant/NASA-Project-Rebuild/README.md

 While going through the project from scratch I will be doing my best to document the journey and the thought processes in this README.

 ## NASA Website Overview
-This website serves as a mission scheduler.
-Several potentially habitable exoplanets have been identified and this website is the hub where future launches to these planets will be scheduled.
+This website serves as a launch scheduler and a record of upcoming and previous launches.

+Several potentially habitable exoplanets have been identified.
+Future missions to these planets will have their launches scheduled through here.

 ## The Project Mission
 I’ve been given all the files for a front-end that needs a functioning back-end.

 I will be using NodeJS and MongoDB to setup a functioning API that will accomplish a few jobs:
-1. Schedule Launches
+1. Schedule Launches (POST)
-2. View Upcoming Launches
+2. Provide data for Upcoming Launches (GET)
-3. Abort Launches
+3. Abort Launches (DELETE)
-4. View Previous Launches
+4. View Previous Launches (GET)

 ## Tools and Apps Used
 React/Create React App